 - Location – Union Square Park (4, 5, 6, L, N, and Q trains to 14 st/Union Square)

-Here are some fun things to do in and around the outdoor holiday markets
+Here are some fun things to do in and around the outdoor NYC holiday markets

 - View the Holiday Decor of Stores – Taking a simple train ride (or walk away), you can hop over to 5th avenue to see the luxury and designer store’s window displays.

-- Visit the Christmas tree at Rockefeller Center – End the night visiting the Rockefeller Center Christmas tree.
+- Visit the Christmas tree at Rockefeller Center – You can start or end the night of visiting the Holiday Markets or watching the Radio City Christmas Spectacular by walking over to view the Rockefeller Center Christmas tree.
 Here you have the opportunity to go ice skating at their rink.